git-keeper/git-keeper/docs/developers.md

 ## Developer Setup

-The preferred development environment is PyCharm on OSX Linux.
+The preferred development environment is PyCharm on OSX or Linux.
 The following steps will ensure that your development environment is isolated from the system Python and other Python projects.

 ### Prerequisites